 Judith Vale Newton and Carol Ann Weiss

-The authors include a biographical dictionary detailing the lives of one hundred of the state’s historical women artist, and they single out nearly forty of them for further examination in detailed essays.
-While this first-of-a-kind book focuses on Indiana women specifically, its stories offer excellent insights into the culture and values of the greater Midwest, and the nation at large, in the decades before and after the turn of the twentieth century.
+The authors include a biographical dictionary detailing the lives of one hundred of the state’s historical women artists, and they single out nearly forty of them for further examination in detailed essays.
+While this first-of-its-kind book focuses on Indiana women specifically, its stories offer excellent insights into the culture and values of the greater Midwest, and the nation at large, in the decades before and after the turn of the twentieth century.

-cloth 406 pp.2004 / ISBN 0-87195-177-0 / $29.95
+cloth / 406 pp. / 2004 / ISBN 0-87195-177-0 / $29.95